jezzsantos/automate/docs/authoring.md

 You will need to force a version number change if the given version violates the semantic versioning rules, or it is a past version number than the one that is auto-calculated.

+!!! warning
-> WARNING: Forcing a version number that violates these rules, may result in existing drafts being migrated into an invalid state.
+    Forcing a version number that violates these rules, may result in existing drafts being migrated into an invalid state.

 ### Installing new versions of toolkits